Visiting an Apartment

 Develop your questions in advance

-Also think that certain points can be discussed over the phone: the exposure of the apartment, the amount of charges and what they include, the property tax?
+Also, think that certain points can be discussed over the phone: the exposure of the apartment, the number of charges and what they include, the property tax?

 Ask for the plan of the apartment

 Sometimes the agency or the owner will only provide you with photographs of the apartment.
 In this case, do not hesitate to ask for the plan beforehand.
 It will give you a precise idea of the number of rooms, the layout, and the location of the load-bearing walls and partitions.

 You will find it easier to understand the volume and what changes are possible.
 Be careful not to project yourself with too much structural work.
 If technically (for a fee) almost everything can be done today, you will need the agreement of the co-ownership to demolish load-bearing walls.
 A single refusal and your dreams will be ruined!

 Lift the carpet, open the windows.

 Once in the apartment, don’t inspect the premises timidly: touch the floor, raise your head, look behind the doors, open closets and faucets.
 The idea is not to miss old water damage and to check the general state of the apartment.
 Don’t worry if you see some micro-cracks, but flush away any traces of moisture.

 The obsolescence of certain elements can serve as a lever in possible negotiations.
 If you’re not a fan of carpeting, lift a piece in a corner to check the condition of the floor or tile underneath.
 Don’t leave the windows closed either, bend down to examine the wooden, PVC, aluminum frames…

 Listen carefully.
 If you are sensitive to noise, concentrate for a few minutes to listen to the building live.
 Can you hear the neighbors at home, the elevator working, the residents going up the stairs?
 Is there a schoolyard in the street, a restaurant at the foot of the building?